mosscoder/mpg_ecology_tools/README.md

 <img src="https://lh6.googleusercontent.com/vmINM_hp988IJsOjr83Rc0AscPhSTmzpo6xHGg2jnVFr4VpPzu26h4RDxmxiZ2gjdtRbJ90hDo0sul-sIcpClEsHsnAisQi8gQtr1xu4Ke94uorof8bA_z8FXtq3MovX6409eUw3" height="400px" />

-By default all grid points are shown, but points may be filtered by suggested annual sampling locations using the dropdown menu in the upper left corner.
+By default all grid points are shown, but points may be filtered by suggested annual sampling locations using the drop down menu in the upper left corner.
 In this strategy a single point is observed from each of the 63 environmental clusters each year.
 This strategy was developed for the vegetation survey, but may be applied to any monitoring effort.
 To download a spreadsheet and Google Earth layer, click the download button to the right of the point selection drop down menu.